 We like to say that Johnson & Johnson is a family of companies.
 But as you can see from the photo above—and I’ll get to that photo shortly—we’re also a company of families.

 How each of us defines our family reflects tradition and evolution, geography and demographics, culture and context.
 These days, families—like society itself—are so diverse.

-And today, on this International Day of Families, sponsored by the United Nations, we’re celebrating all families—especially our own working families at Johnson & Johnson.
-We’re also shining a spotlight on the role that family-oriented policies play in fostering a culture of inclusion and innovation.
+Recently, on International Day of Families, sponsored by the United Nations, we celebrated all families—especially our own working families at Johnson & Johnson.
+We also shone a spotlight on the role that family-oriented policies play in fostering a culture of inclusion and innovation.
 It's quite fitting, given the theme of this year’s observance: “families and inclusive societies.”

 At Johnson & Johnson, we believe family comes first.

 But don’t take my word for it—take Karen Appignani’s.
 That’s her in the photo.

 Karen spent 40 years at Johnson & Johnson breaking new ground for working mothers like herself.

 She raised two children—Tara, also in that photo, who now also works at Johnson & Johnson, and Alexa.
 And Karen did it all while moving up from a clerk/typist in Overseas Accounting at Johnson & Johnson International to become an outstanding Information Management Lead at World Headquarters in New Brunswick, New Jersey.